 What’s Behind my Dance Evangelism…

-When I made a commitment to myself to exercise well, and often, I was better able to keep it by leading others in the most enjoyable workout ever.
+When I made a commitment to myself to exercise well, and often, I determined to keep that commitment by leading others in the most enjoyable workout ever.
+(Here’s an article about how Zumba helps with writing.)

 An excerpt from Jitterbug Perfume by Tom Robbins: